terracenter/gentoo_install/README.md

     twofish-xts        512b       477.6 MiB/s       480.9 MiB/s
 ```

 Choose the option with better overall performance.
-In the output above would be `aes-xts` and the key size `PBKDF2-sha256`.
+For example, in the output above would be `aes-xts` and the key size `PBKDF2-sha256`.

 When you have yours chosen, then proceed by running: